sermpezis/ai4netmon/docs/Visualization_tools.md

 There are also some **optional** selections for the user to make, which are described below:

-- *Select the way you calculate the bias score*
+-*Select the way you calculate the bias score*
    For each group of dimensions, select the weight (a value from 0 to 1).
 The TOTAL bias difference score is calculated as

    TOTAL bias = weight_location * location_bias + weight_net_size * net_size_bias + ...

    By default we take into account all dimensions with the same weight (equal to 1).
 If you want to neglect a dimension, assign its weight to 0.

-- *Filtering options*
+-*Filtering options*
    Below you can select different options to filter out some ASes from the table, by selecting those that

    have a characteristic with larger/smaller value than a threshold; by default this filter is not activated ("None").
 The characteristics are
    #neighbors, or #ASNs/#prefixes in customer cone
    have a specific characteristic (e.g., are in PeeringDB); filter out them by selecting the respective checkbox belong to a given RIR region or a country (or select by AS number)

    Below are the two screenshots that correspond to each option:

 | Bias calculation options        | Filtering options        |
 | -------------- | -------------- |